microsoft/vscode-remote-try-python/README.md

 # Try Out Development Containers: Python

+A **development container** is a running [Docker](https://www.docker.com) container with a well-defined tool/runtime stack and its prerequisites.
+You can try out development containers with **[GitHub Codespaces](https://github.com/features/codespaces)** or **[Visual Studio Code Remote - Containers](https://aka.ms/vscode-remote/containers)**.

-This is a sample project that lets you try out the **[VS Code Remote - Containers](https://aka.ms/vscode-remote/containers)** extension in a few easy steps.
+This is a sample project that lets you try out either option in a few easy steps.
+We have a variety of other [vscode-remote-try-*](https://github.com/search?q=org%3Amicrosoft+vscode-remote-try-&type=Repositories) sample projects, too.

 > **Note:** If you're following the quick start, you can jump to the [Things to try](#things-to-try) section.

 ## Setting up the development container

+### GitHub Codespaces
+Follow these steps to open this sample in a Codespace:
+1. Click the Code drop-down menu and select the **Open with Codespaces** option.
+1. Select **+ New codespace** at the bottom on the pane.
+If you don't own the repo, this will create a fork of this repository under your account.

+For more info, check out the [GitHub documentation](https://docs.github.com/en/free-pro-team@latest/github/developing-online-with-codespaces/creating-a-codespace#creating-a-codespace).

+### VS Code Remote - Containers
-Follow these steps to open this sample in a container:
+Follow these steps to open this sample in a container using the VS Code Remote - Containers extension:

-1. If this is your first time using a development container, please follow the [getting started steps](https://aka.ms/vscode-remote/containers/getting-started).
+1. If this is your first time using a development container, please ensure your system meets the pre-reqs (i.e. have Docker installed) in the [getting started steps](https://aka.ms/vscode-remote/containers/getting-started).

 2. To use this repository, you can either open the repository in an isolated Docker volume:

     - Press <kbd>F1</kbd> and select the **Remote-Containers: Try a Sample...** command.
-    - Choose the "Python" sample, wait for the container to start and try things out!
+    - Choose the "Python" sample, wait for the container to start, and try things out!
-        > **Note:** Under the hood, this will use **Remote-Containers: Open Repository in Container...** command to clone the source code in a Docker volume instead of the local filesystem.
+        > **Note:** Under the hood, this will use the **Remote-Containers: Clone Repository in Container Volume...** command to clone the source code in a Docker volume instead of the local filesystem.
+[Volumes](https://docs.docker.com/storage/volumes/) are the preferred mechanism for persisting container data.

    Or open a locally cloned copy of the code: